ankit-jha/commands/README.md

     Ctrl-W, Up Arrow # Move between split windows

-    :cal cursor(1,25) "Moves the cursor to given row and column
+    :cal cursor(1,25) #Moves the cursor to given row and column

+    :%d  #Delete All lines

+    where

+    : tells vi to go in command mode
+    % means all the line
+    d : delete

 #For basic searching: